lakith7/LiveNationInternship/README.md

 # This repo contains all the scripts I wrote as an intern at Live Nation Entertainment

-Each of my big projects are separated into their own folders and each folder has a ReadMe that explain how the scripts work, what inputs the scripts take, and the output of the scripts.
+Each of my big projects are separated into their own folders and each folder has a ReadMe that explain what the scripts do, what inputs the scripts take, and what the scripts output.

 ## Acknowledgments